Sneha25-bit/Sneha25-bit/README.md

 ## 🎯 2025 Goals ✨

 - 🔹 Master Machine Learning fundamentals
 - 🔹 Contribute to Open Source
-- 🔹 Land a dream **Google Internship**
 - 🔹 Win a hackathon (or two 😉)
 - 🔹 Keep learning, creating, and growing 🌱